Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 string

-This parameter should be changed only if you are self-hosting the control plane.
-See our control plane lite documentation on GitHub for details.
-The iOS SDK will add /sourceConfig along with this URL to fetch the required configuration.
+Change this parameter only if you are self-hosting the control plane or using a custom domain to serve the SDK.
+The iOS SDK automatically adds /sourceConfig along with this URL to fetch the required configuration.

 https://api.rudderlabs.com

 The iOS SDK automatically gzips event requests.
-To disable this feature, set the Gzip parameter to NO while initializing the SDK:
+To turn off this feature, set the Gzip parameter to NO while initializing the SDK:

 The identify call lets you identify a visiting user and associate them to their actions.
 It also lets you record the traits about them like their name, email address, etc. Once you identify the user, the SDK persists all the user information and passes it on to the subsequent track or screen calls.
 To reset the user identification, you can use the reset method.